jedi4ever/veewee/templates/Sysrescuecd-2.0.0-restore-tar-backup/README.md

 1. Boots Sysrescuecd ISO

     definition.rb:
     a. formatandmountdisk.sh: /dev/sda,  mounts as /mnt/rootfs, /mnt/boot + swap
     b. restorebackup.sh: Expands TBZ
     c. installgrub.sh: Sets up Grub (broken)
     d. run-after-rebooted.sh: Copies the payload + Guest ISO into /mnt/rootfs
     e. manual reboot

 2. Restart - Boots /dev/sda

-a. passwd (Set the passwd for root!)
-b. cd /root
+a. cd /root
-c. sh run-after-rebooted.sh:
+b. sh run-after-rebooted.sh:
- i.
-Extracts the payload, and runs each numbered script.
-Uses Guest ISO ii.
-Numbered scripts fix any prerequisites for running payloaded subtemplate iii.
-One of these scripts is to call each subtemplate/*.sh in correct order
+    > Extracts the payload, and runs each numbered script.
+Uses Guest ISO
+    > Numbered scripts fix any prerequisites for running payloaded subtemplate
+    > One of these scripts is to call each subtemplate/*.sh in correct order

+c.
+The last script (6-) sets the passwords for root and vagrant to 'vagrant'

 3. veewee box validate restore
 4. shutdown the box

-4. veewee box export restore
+5. veewee box export restore

-`
 Known Issues
 ------------
 - grub doesn't work the first time